 Do you use essential oils when you travel?

-Traveling is probably my only luxury.
-I save a portion of my salary every month to go to different adventures either alone, with my friends or my family.
-Whenever I go to a new city, I do research on what to do, where to go and what to eat.
-Sometimes, I revisit cities I’ve been through before but find a different route.
-I usually go for what locals would do, but of course, that depends on the place I’m going to.
+Traveling is probably my favorite luxury.
+I save a portion of my salary every month so I can go on different adventures either alone, with friends, or with my family.
+Whenever I go to a new city, I do research on what to do, where to go, and what to eat.
+Sometimes I revisit cities I’ve been to before but take different routes.
+I usually try what the locals do, but of course, that also depends on where I’m headed.

-When traveling, having an emergency kit of medicine is a must for me since I get migraines out of nowhere.
-After thorough research, I found out that the medicine I’ve been taking can cause severe damage to my kidneys.
-Good thing I found out that there are essential oils for traveling.am
+When traveling, having an emergency kit is a must for me since I get migraines left and right.
+After thorough research, I found out that the medicine I’ve been taking can cause severe damage to my kidneys, which is why I’m trying to incorporate more essential oils in my life.

 Here are the essential oils I packed for my latest adventure:

-- Tea Tree Essential Oil Of all the essential oils available in the market today, tea tree is one of the most popular ones.
-That is for a very good reason.
-Tea tree essential oil is versatile.
-It can be used to fight colds and treat cuts.
-Cold sores and insect bites can also be addressed with this excellent essential oil.
-After a long day in the sun, tea tree can be applied to the skin to relieve sunburn.
+Of all the essential oils available in the market today, Tea Tree Oil is probably one of the popular for a very good reason.
+Tea Tree Essential Oil is amazingly versatile.
+It can be used as a natural antiseptic4 to treat cuts, cold sores, and insect bites.
+After a long day in the sun, Tea Tree Essential Oil can be applied to the skin to soothe sunburn.
 Make sure it is diluted!

-- Amyris Essential Oil Amyris oil may not be the most popular but it sure has a ton of benefits.
-It can be used for chest congestion and to relieve restlessness.
-Some even use it to improve their skin.
-Just like bergamot and lavender, amyris essential oils also has anti-inflammatory properties that help reduce swelling around the body.
-It works well with lavender and sweet orange essential oils too.
+Amyris Essential Oil may not be the most popular but it sure has a ton of benefits.
+It can be used for chest congestion and to soothe restlessness.
+Just like Bergamot and Lavender, Amyris Essential Oil has anti-inflammatory properties, earning it a spot in your travel first aid kit.11

-When you travel, your luggage does not get the royal treatment.
+Whenever you travel, you don’t exactly feel safe seeing your luggage getting whisked away.
 They get tossed and thrown a lot, especially if you’re traveling by air.
 If they were people, they’d be black and blue by the time they get to their destination.
-Here are some tips on how you can safely travel with your essential oils.
+So, here are some tips on how you can safely travel with your essential oils.

 - Get a good carrying case.
 They don’t need to be expensive.
 Find a size that fits right in your carry-on bag.
-You can bring them with you on a flight but be sure check with TSA’s rules on how much liquids you can carry.
+You can bring them with you on a flight but be sure to check with TSA’s rules on how much liquid you can carry.

 - Have a roll-on version.
-Some brands have a smaller roll-on version of the big bottle and those are easier to travel with.
+Simply Earth has smaller roll-on versions of many of our big bottles, which are easier to travel with.
 They’ll fit perfectly in your toiletry bag too.